 Observe connections

-- Click the Show connections
+- Click the Show straight connections

 icon to visualize paths from each distribution center to each customer.